sealove20/backend-upload-files/README.md

-You will need to create a **.env** file and insert some environment variables like:
+You will need to create a **.env** file and create some environment variables like:
   - APP_URL (Where the app will run, like localhost:3000...)
   - MONGO_URL
   - STORAGE (local or aws)